ebi-ait/hca-ebi-dev-team/docs/admin_setup/Setting-up-access-to-Terra-staging-area.md

 2. Install gsutil and login using your google account.
 You could follow instructions from https://cloud.google.com/storage/docs/gsutil_install

+You can also access the bucket via a browser interface at: https://console.cloud.google.com/storage/browser/broad-dsp-monster-hca-dev-ebi-staging/

 ## Using Ingest Exporter's GCP service account
 1. Install gsutil https://cloud.google.com/storage/docs/gsutil_install